wissam-sytac/beer-hidden-gems/README.md

 - State management: Redux simplifies the state logic and the flow of actions
 - Persist middleware to persist the favorites to localStorage
 - filter by name is triggered currently on character change. (ideally this is debounced or trigger filter manually via button)
+- deployment done one push to branch main via Github actions

 <img width="1300" alt="Scherm­afbeelding 2024-02-06 om 13 40 06" src="https://github.com/wissam-sytac/beer-hidden-gems/assets/42930136/95520c0e-5943-4073-96ed-701a27560026">